 Since AnzoGraph is stateless when used with Anzo and Anzo manages all of your data, removing the existing installation does not impact Anzo or your graphmarts.
-Follow the instructions below to back up any custom files and remove the installation directory before deploying a new version.
+Follow the instructions in Uninstalling AnzoGraph to back up any custom files and remove the installation directory before deploying a new version.